 - define the DTMF signal in the door station

 - set up the door station to:

 - request the door controller to unlock the door, or

 - unlock the door using the internal relay.

 You make all settings in the door station's webpage.

 Before you start

 • Allow SIP calls from the device and create a SIP account.
-See Set up direct SIP (P2P) on page 9 and Set up SIP through a server (PBX) on page 10.
+See and .

 Define the DTMF signal in the door station